funcai/funcai-php/Readme.md

 <hr>

 <h3 align="center">
-🖼️ Image stylization
+🖼️ Image stylization 🖼️
 </h3>
-Apply the style of one image to another image
+Apply the style of one image to another image.

 #### Example